BDO, BoI seal deal to attract more FDIs

 With over 1,700 branches across the Philippines and six international offices in Hong Kong, Singapore, and other key locations, BDO serves as a critical partner for investors seeking to establish or expand their presence in the country.

+To recall, BDO was a strategic partner in the 2021 China International Fair for Investment and Trade, at which time the Philippines was the Guest Country of Honor.

-BDO, likewise, collaborated with BOI for various investment promotion missions in Taiwan.
+BDO, likewise, had collaborated with BoI in various investment promotion missions in Taiwan.